Mohamed-Y0/Exclusive/src/hooks/HooksDocs.md

 1. `useProducts` Hook: takes 2 arguments (limit, skip):

-   The hook is to make sure the data is not duplicated (without it, the data will be the same in the small section 'e.g. FlashSales, BestSelling Sections'),
+   The hook is to make sure the data is not duplicated (without it, the data will be the same in the sections 'e.g. FlashSales, BestSelling Sections'),

 Some FAQ's: